 This policy is a principles-based approach.
-At the heart of this policy is the following: we ask our volunteers (and all who support the IFoA, including Executive staff) to stop and consider the following before agreeing to incur a charge: “does the expense represent value for money for members and is there a budget from which this can be taken”.
+At the heart of this policy is the following: we ask our volunteers (and all who support the IFoA, including IFoA staff) to stop and consider the following before agreeing to incur a charge: “does the expense represent value for money for members and is there a budget from which this can be taken”.
 All expenses must be approved before they are incurred, to allow for effective budgeting.

-Debbie will respond to your email within three working days and often sooner.
+The Engagement team will respond to your email within three working days and often sooner.